bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image013.webp"
   style="width:85%"
-  alt="Illustration of hypertext documents (here are extract of wikipedia pages): the HTML5 page has links going to the Markup language page, the World Wide Web definition page, etc." />
+  title="Illustration of hypertext documents (here are extract of wikipedia pages): the HTML5 page has links going to the Markup language page, the World Wide Web definition page, etc" alt="Illustration of hypertext documents (here are extract of wikipedia pages): the HTML5 page has links going to the Markup language page, the World Wide Web definition page, etc." />